Are you an adviser? Go to Unbiased Pro

 The right option for you will depend on a number of factors, including your appetite for risk, the kinds of returns you’re looking for, how long you have until you retire and whether you’re willing to lock the funds away.

-If you’re not sure which kind of SIPP product to choose, it’s best to seek professional advice before setting one up.
+If you’re not sure which kind of SIPP to choose, it’s best to seek professional advice before setting one up.

 Can I manage my pension digitally?